CyberT33N/puppeteer-cheat-sheet/README.md

 import array with redirect urls and get back as return an array which the final redirected urls

 *WARNING* This will be executed parallel so only import small range of links because for each link we open a new tab for redirect check.
 If you open too many tabs parallel you may crash your Browser.
 Alternative build in any wait method to prevent overload of tabs.

-This example shows aswell how you can create functions which execute any new stuff parallel with puppeteer inside of a new tabs, while your main script is running too..

 */

 async function getRedirectURL(importedArray){
 log( 'ENTER getRedirectURL() - Imported Array: ' + importedArray );